exodusprime1337/SimpleSLACalc/README.md

 **NOTE: Only provide one sla_hours, sla_days, or sla_weeks.
 Do not combine**

 Additionally you can provide a number of optional parmeters to fine tune your SLA calculations.
 Most notable here is **skip_business_hours**.
-Adding this with ignore open/close hours as well has holidays and excluded dates.
+By default business hours are ignored.
 It will return only the raw SLA calculation including weekends, and holidays.
+To only calculate business hours SLA's, set to False.
 - skip_business_hours (Optional[bool]): When True, skips business hours, and just calculates raw SLA.
 Defaults to True.
 - excluded_dates (Optional[list[str]], optional): Provide a list of dates in string format(IE: ["2023-10-1", 2023-10-02"]).
 Defaults to None.
 - holiday_country (Optional[str], optional): Two character country code for holiday parsing.
 Required for holiday date SLA exclusion.
 Defaults to None.